shirshma/shirshma.github.io/index.md

   <p>3) Metrics for detecting the ‘hot hand’ in basketball (with Connor Dowd and Nick Polson)

-I am developing ideas to related to loss aversion parameter estimation, non-parametric estimation of the probability weighting function, and reference dependence in field settings.
+<p>I am developing ideas to related to loss aversion parameter estimation, non-parametric estimation of the probability weighting function, and reference dependence in field settings.

-Prior to starting my PhD, I worked at RAND in Boston doing health insurance research.
+<p>Prior to starting my PhD, I worked at RAND in Boston doing health insurance research.

 Email me at “[shirshma@chicagobooth.edu](mailto:shirshma@chicagobooth.edu)“.